Literacy test

+A literacy test assesses a person's literacy skills: their ability to read and write.
+Literacy tests have been administered by various governments, particularly to immigrants.

+Between the 1850s and 1960s, literacy tests were used as an effective tool for disenfranchising African Americans in the Southern United States.
+Literacy tests were typically administered by white clerks who could pass or fail a person arbitrarily.
+Illiterate whites were often permitted to vote without taking these literacy tests because of racial grandfather clauses written into legislation.

-A literacy test assesses a person's literacy skills: their ability to read and write have been administered by various governments, particularly to immigrants.
-In the United States, between the 1850s and 1960s, literacy tests were administered to prospective voters, and this had the effect of disenfranchising African Americans and others with diminished access to education.
-Other countries, notably Australia, as part of its White Australia policy, and South Africa adopted literacy tests either to exclude certain racialized groups from voting or to prevent them from immigrating.
+Other countries, notably Australia, as part of a so-called "White Australia policy", and South Africa adopted literacy tests either to exclude certain racial groups from voting or to prevent them from immigrating to the country.